Axelay: Development and release

 Axelay was designed by a group of Konami employees that would later go on to found Treasure, the creators of Gunstar Heroes.
 Kazumi "Mr." Kitaue served as producer with Hideo "Dreamer" Ueda, S. Tamate and Kazuhiko "König" Ishida serving as programmers.
 Tsunenari "Boncharu" Yada and "Furiten" Nagisa Tsuchiya acted as designers with Toshiharu Furukawa and M. "Kagenin Sasaki" Suzuki gave additional support during development, while artist Kazuhiro "PD."
 Namba created the pixel art.
 Former Konami Kukeiha Club composer Taro Kudo scored the soundtrack, however the music for the second stage boss ("Cosmic Dance!") was remixed by Masanori "M.C."
 Adachi and the ending music was composed by Akira "AKI" Souji, though Souji is not credited as such in the game.
 Other people also collaborated in its development.
-Ueda stated that one of the enemies in the last stage previously appeared in other shoot 'em up games by Konami such as Life Force and Flak Attack, as his then-president at Konami liked the enemy's attack.
+Ueda stated that one of the enemies in the last stage previously appeared in other shoot 'em up games by Konami such as Life Force and MX5000, as his then-president at Konami liked the enemy's attack.

 Axelay was first released in Japan by Konami on 11 September 1992.
 The game was originally intended to be a Japanese exclusive but was given an international release in response to numerous letters from consumers and critics.
 Later in that month it was released in North America and the following year in Europe.
 The North American cover art was illustrated by Tom Dubois.
 The soundtrack was released on a single 22-song disc published by King Records on 21 October 1992, while the tracks "Unkai" and "Colony" were included on the Konami All Stars 1993 and the Perfect Selection Konami Shooting Battle II compilation discs respectively.
 The title was re-released on the Wii's Virtual Console service in Australia and North America in 2007 and later in Japan in 2008.
 It has since been re-released for the Wii U's eShop service across all regions in 2015.